AngelaVitt/Coding-Project/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## How To Use

+You can move around the map by using your mouse to drag.
+You may have to do this to see all the markers on the page.
+You can zoom in and out of the map if you wish by using the plus/minus buttons.
+You can search IP Addresses by typing numbers into the search bar that is below the map.
+If the table is updated with new infomration, then the map will update as well.